uridolan77/PPGameMgmt/PPGameMgmt.Web/CLEANUP_SUMMARY.md

 - Created a unified error handling system in `core/error/errorUtils.ts`
 - Updated imports to use the new error handling utilities
 - Deprecated the old error handling utilities in `shared/utils/errorHandling.ts`
+- Replaced direct toast calls with the new `handleApiError` function in:
+  - `GamesList` component
+  - `GameForm` component
+  - `FormWrapper` component
+- Updated the `ApiErrorDisplay` component to use the new error handling utilities

 ### 3. Unified Theme System